sriramab/gamamanual/References/GAMLReferences/Operators.md

   * OP(`float`, `float`, `float`, `bool`) --->  `geometry`

 #### Result:
-An arc, which radius is equal to the first operand, heading to the second and amplitude the thirdAn arc, which radius is equal to the first operand, heading to the second, amplitude to the third and a boolean indicating whether to return a linestring or a polygon to the fourth
+An arc, which radius is equal to the first operand, heading to the second, amplitude to the third and a boolean indicating whether to return a linestring or a polygon to the fourthAn arc, which radius is equal to the first operand, heading to the second and amplitude the third

 #### Comment:
-the centre of the arc is by default the location of the current agent in which has been called this operator.
-This operator returns a polygon by default.the centre of the arc is by default the location of the current agent in which has been called this operator.
+the centre of the arc is by default the location of the current agent in which has been called this operator.the centre of the arc is by default the location of the current agent in which has been called this operator.
+This operator returns a polygon by default.

 #### Special cases:
   * returns a point if the radius operand is lower or equal to 0.